lguillain/lguillain/menu/contact.md

 title: Contact
 ---

-If you have any questions or suggestions, feel free to [contact at me]().
+If you have any questions or suggestions, feel free to contact me via [mail](mailto:leonore.guillain@epfl.ch).